Skip to main content

 • +Most affordable full-throw size in the category

-• +Multiple fabric options to match exposure profile (silver vs nickel-copper)
+• +Multiple fabric options (silver vs nickel-copper)

 Cons